ces0491/second-certainty-frontend/README.md

 ---

-**Disclaimer**: This application is for educational purposes as part of ECO5040 - Financial Software Engineering Assignment.
+**Disclaimer**: This application is for demonstration purposes ONLY, as part of a Financial Software Engineering assignment.
 It is not intended as official tax advice.
 Please consult a registered tax practitioner for professional tax guidance.